helrond/clbsj.org/about/leadership/cass-shaw.md

 layout: leader-snippet
 title: Cass Shaw
 sort: shaw
+description: >-
-description: "Cass Shaw began her tenure as the CEO of The Council of Churches of Greater Bridgeport (CCGB) in June, 2013."
+  Cass Shaw began her tenure as the CEO of The Council of Churches of Greater Bridgeport (CCGB) in June, 2013.
 officer: Treasurer
 job-title: CEO
 institution: The Council of Churches of Greater Bridgeport
 keywords: cass shaw
 category: board-member
-image: "/img/board/shaw.jpg"
+image: /img/board/shaw.jpg
 ---

-Cass Shaw began her tenure as the CEO of The Council of Churches of Greater Bridgeport (CCGB) in June, 2013.
-She received her B.A. in religious studies from Smith College in Northampton, MA, and an M.Div. from Princeton Theological Seminary.
+Cass Shaw is an honorably retired Minister of Word and Sacrament in the PCUSA.
+Her most recent call was as CEO of The Council of Churches of Greater Bridgeport, in Bridgeport, CT, where she still lives.

-Prior to coming to Bridgeport to lead CCGB into the future, Cass served for 13 years as General Presbyter of Albany Presbytery in upstate NY, serving 70 Presbyterian churches.
-She has also served on a number of non-profit Boards; including the Advisory Board of Stony Point Center.
-She also chaired the Social Witness Commission of the New York State Council of Churches before coming to Bridgeport.
-After ordination in 1980, Cass served as Pastor of a church in Cape May, New Jersey for 6 years.
-She then spent 4 years working in South India, in the state of Tamil Nadu, where she served as Chaplain of the Kodaikanal International School and Pastor of a small interdenominational church.
-Upon her return to the States, she spent five years as the Associate Pastor of a church in Tenafly, NJ.
-She then pastored a multi-racial church in New City, NY before going to Albany Presbytery in 2013.
+After ordination in 1980, Cass served as Pastor of a church in Cape May, New Jersey, then as Chaplain of the Kodaikanal International School and Pastor of a small interdenominational church in South India.
+Upon her return to the States, she served as the Associate Pastor of a church in Tenafly, NJ, then pastored a multi-racial church in New City, NY before going to Albany Presbytery where she spent 13 years as its Executive Presbyter.

+Cass now spends her time working on police accountability and juvenile justice reform in Bridgeport, volunteering on several non profit boards, and teaching pottery at a local art studio.
+She enjoys scuba diving, traveling, and has a 32 year old daughter who lives way too far away in San Francisco.